intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

-  $ ./gradlew integrate -Psource=update-publications --stacktrace --no-daemon
+  $ ./gradlew integrate -Psource=update-publications --stacktrace

 As there are often large numbers of publications they are retrieved in batches from the web service.